Maine State Beekeepers Association

 January:

-Most queens will be laying eggs by the end of March.
-There will be very little natural forage
+Most queens will be laying eggs by the end of this month.
+Very little natural forage is

 Brood production is ramping up this month.
-A few good pollen and nectar sources will be blooming, but poor weather may hinder foragers from accessing it.
-Continue monitoring food reserves and replenish if necessary.
-When and if weather becomes consistently warm, sample colonies for mites using sugar or alcohol roll.
-Apply mite treatments if detected above threshold.
-Install nucs and packages and feed light syrup until they have drawn out comb in brood chambers
+A few good pollen and nectar sources will start blooming, but poor weather may hinder the ability of foragers to access it.
+Continue monitoring food reserves and feed light syrup (1:1) inside the hive if necessary.
+If weather permits (calm, sunny and above 55º), quickly sample wintered colonies for varroa mites using sugar or alcohol roll, then apply mite treatments if Varroa are detected above threshold.
+Install nucs and packages and feed light syrup until they have drawn out comb in brood chambers.

 May: